alexdevero/alex-devero-blog/__drafts__/draft--javascript-fetch.md

 ## Making request with fetch

 The default type of request the `fetch()` method makes is `GET`.
-If you want make a different type of request you can change it.
+If you want to make a different type of request you can change it.
 You can chang the type of request through the optional config object you can pass as the second argument to the `fetch()` method.
 For example, you can set `method` to `POST` to make a `POST` request and so on.

 ### The GET request